 - You’re going to crawl sometimes – it’s really hard to crawl and carry a hand flashlight, it’s really easy when you’ve got a light on your head, and trust us, as a firefighter, there will be times when you need to crawl through spaces

 What To Look For When Buying A Firefighter Helmet Light

 When you buy a firefighter helmet light, you don’t want to buy the first one that you see, you need to weigh up a few important factors so that you can make the right choice.

 You can normally choose from two beam types or you might be able to get a helmet light that can switch between the two.
-Flood beams are used to open a space with lots of light, a spot, on the other hand is designed to give you much better visibility of a specific part of the room.
+Flood beams are used to open space with lots of light, a spot, on the other hand, is designed to give you much better visibility of a specific part of the room.

 We’d strongly recommend that you choose a light that allows you to switch back and forth between the two, otherwise, you’re really limiting your ability to get the most out of your helmet light.

 This is a measurement of how far the light will travel when you’re using the helmet light and thus, how far you will be able to see.
 This will usually be measured in feet or meters and it’s the maximum useful distance away that you can get value from your purchase.